krishnan-mani/cloud-feature-requests/aws/lambda/polymorphic-handlers.md

 ### Summary

-Lambda functions allow specifying a single handler.
+Lambda functions currently allow specifying a single handler method.
-This request seeks support for multiple handlers based upon, for example, matching the shape of the event in an invoication.
+This feature request seeks support for multiple handlers based upon, say, matching the shape of the event in an invoication.

-By doing so, it will be easier to split up and organise function code into smaller, more-focused parts that each perform a specific task well, with all of the consequent benefits.
+As a customer, I use a single Lambda function to respond to a particular source of events (say, messages on a queue, or a change stream from a DynamoDB table).
+However, even a single source of events can consist of different kinds of events.
+As the code and tests are organised around the handler function, by making it possible to use multiple handler functions, the code to respond to different kinds of events can be organised in a more focussed manner.

 ### Rationale